slivingston/BatStack/README.txt

-This program, hardware and related project files are free and open source, distributed under the terms of the GNU Lesser General Public License (LGPL) as published by the Free Software Foundation.
+This program, hardware and related project files are free and open source, distributed under the terms of the BSD license.
 See the LICENSE.txt file for details.

 This program is distributed in the hope that it will be useful, but